garedean/project_manager/README.markdown

 - (!)
 Switch to "soft" deletes of projects and items.
-That is flag them as deleted in the database and hide them from the UI, but don't actually delete them from the database. - COMPLETE
+That is flag them as deleted in the database and hide them from the UI, but don't actually delete them from the database. - COMPLETED
 - () The UI is a mess.
 Try and clean it up a bit and make it consistent.

 NEW FEATURES